bevy-logging/bevy_logging/src/subscribers.md

 ## Gizmo Subscriber

 Use to draw gizmos quickly, I have not yet used but I am likely to in future.
-I am intereseted in using Gizmos for debugging if I ever get to them, I will write about them.
+I am interested in using Gizmos for debugging if I ever get to them, I will write about them.

 My understanding of Gizmo's is